logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 # ⚔️ Protect your API

 With a fluent user sign-in experience, by default, Logto comes with the [API resources](../../references/resources/README.md) authorization service.
-It will help you protect the your APIs resources from anonymous identities.
+It will help you protect your APIs resources from anonymous identities.
 Let's walk through the following steps and implement the API resource authorization guard of your own using Logto.

 ## Register the API resource through Logto **Admin Console**